 Air China was formed in 1988 with the break-up of the Civil Aviation Administration of China into six airlines.
 Air China became responsible for intercontinental flights while the other five airlines (China Eastern, China Southern, China Northern, China Southwest and China Northwest) became responsible for their region.
 This arrangement did not last that long as mergers between these airlines became common in the early 2000.
 Air China acquired China Southwest in 2001.
 Air China listed on the stock exchanges of Hong Kong and London in 2005 and joined the Star Alliance a few years later.

-Air China flies to over 177 destinations.
-Most Air China flights are for destinations in China but Air China has international flights to several other countries as well, like for example Indonesia and United States.
-From its main base in Beijing 276 flights depart every week.
-Many people who look for Air China tickets look for flights to Shanghai and Guangzhou.
+Air China flies to over 98 destinations.
+Most Air China flights are for destinations in China but Air China has international flights to several other countries as well, like for example United States and Japan.
+From its main base in Beijing 33 flights depart every week.
+Many people who look for Air China tickets look for flights to Tokyo and Shanghai.

 Utiket is a good place to start looking for Air China flights as we can compare all flights by Air China with hundreds of other airlines and dozens of booking websites.